 Today I got an email from the prospective client, asking to discuss what I’d sent in.
 My first thought was that I’d left something out of the submittal.
 To my surprise, they’d already selected, and I’m in.

-And suddenly I was full of energy, and quite excited&#8212not just with the satisfaction of having won something, but with the prospect of doing the project, and particularly the anticipation of working more closely and frequently with the people involved.
+And suddenly I was full of energy, and quite excited—not just with the satisfaction of having won something, but with the prospect of doing the project, and particularly the anticipation of working more closely and frequently with the people involved.

-The fact of this sudden pleasure&#8212it’s good information.
+The fact of this sudden pleasure—it’s good information.
 At 54, and in the mature phase of my career, I sometimes question the choices I’ve made, and ask myself how long I want to keep doing this.
 Apparently, for now, a while longer.